jdgsmallwood/cookies-testing/README.md

 # Pytest: What, Why, and How!

+## Run using binder

+I've set up a binder image at https://mybinder.org/v2/gh/jdgsmallwood/cookies-testing/2b87766b56389fae05d5acb904b0c61387dde0d0?urlpath=lab%2Ftree%2Fcookies_testing.ipynb

+You should be able to open that link & get a Jupyter environment already set up!

-## Installing packages and running the server
+## Installing packages and running the server locally

 The below commands assume you are using Mac / Linux.
 If you're using windows these commands will need to be adjusted slightly.